-1) Prohibited substances addressed by this policy include the following.
+- 1) Prohibited substances addressed by this policy include the following. - a.

-- a.
 Illegally Used Controlled Substance or Drugs Under the Drug-Free Workplace Act of 1988 any drug or any substance identified in Schedule I through V of Section 202 of the Controlled Substance Act (21 U.S.C.
 812), and as further defined by 21 CFR 1300.11 through 1300.15 is prohibited at all times in the workplace unless a legal prescription has been written for the substance.
-This includes, but is not limited to: marijuana, amphetamines (including methamphetamine and ecstasy), opioids (including heroin), phencyclidine (PCP), and cocaine, as well as any drug not approved for medical use by the U.S. Drug Enforcement Administration or the U.S. Food and Drug Administration.
+This includes, but is not limited to: marijuana, amphetamines, opioids, phencyclidine (PCP), and cocaine, as well as any drug not approved for medical use by the U.S. Drug Enforcement Administration or the U.S. Food and Drug Administration.
 Illegal use includes use of any illegal drug, misuse of legally prescribed drugs, and use of illegally obtained prescription drugs.
 Also, the medical use of marijuana, or the use of hemp related products, which cause drug or drug metabolites to be present in the body above the minimum thresholds is a violation of this policy. - b.
-Federal Transit Administration drug testing regulation (49 CFR Part 655) requires that all employees covered under FTA authority be tested for marijuana, cocaine, amphetamines (including methamphetamine and ecstasy), opioids (including heroin), and phencyclidine as described in Section H of this policy.
-Employees that may be covered under company authority will also be tested for these same substances.
+Federal Transit Administration drug testing regulation (49 CFR Part 655) requires that all employees covered under FTA authority be tested for marijuana, cocaine, amphetamines, opioids, and phencyclidine as described in Section H of this policy.
+Employees that may be covered under company authority will also be tested for

+- these same substances.
 Illegal use of these five drugs is prohibited at all times and thus, covered employees may be tested for these drugs anytime that they are on duty. - c.
 Legal Drugs: The appropriate use of legally prescribed drugs and non-prescription medications is not prohibited.
 However, the use of any substance which carries a warning label that indicates that mental functioning, motor skills, or judgment may be adversely affected must be reported to a Storer Transit Systems supervisor, and the employee is required to provide a written release from his/her doctor or pharmacist indicating that the employee can perform his/her safety sensitive functions. - d.
-Alcohol: The use of beverages containing alcohol (including any mouthwash, medication, food, candy) or any other substances such that alcohol is present in the body while performing safety-sensitive job functions is prohibited.
-An alcohol test can be performed on a covered employee under 49 CFR Part 655 just before, during, or just after the performance of safety sensitive job functions.
+Alcohol: The use of beverages containing alcohol (including any mouthwash, medication, food, candy) or any other substances containing alcohol in a manner which violates the conduct listed in this policy is prohibited.
+A random, follow up or reasonable suspicion alcohol test can only be performed on a covered employee under 49 CFR Part 655 just before, during, or just after the performance of safety sensitive job functions.
 Under Storer Transit Systems authority, a non-DOT alcohol test can be performed any time a covered employee is on duty.